Apply for the Kumi Justice Retreats

 2. Preview the 26-27 Kumi Application Questions.

-Questions?
-Contact Kumi Justice Retreats Senior Manager, Rebecca Ezersky at rezersky@movingtraditions.org.
+Contact Kumi Justice Retreats Senior Manager, Rebecca Ezersky at rezersky@movingtraditions.org to request an extension.

 Program Overview

-Kumi Justice Retreats are a unique opportunity for Jewish teens (10th-12th graders) to interrupt racism, antisemitism, and other manifestations of oppression.
+Kumi Justice Retreats is a unique opportunity for Jewish teens (9th-12th graders) to interrupt racism, antisemitism, and build a community of belonging.
 This teen leadership experience imparts knowledge and skills for exploring justice and equity from a Jewish lens over the course of two in-person retreats and monthly community of practice zoom calls.

 Kumi’s in-person retreats will focus on identity-building through two tracks: Jews of Color* Empowerment and Anti-Racist Allies.
 In keeping with racial justice best-practices, these two tracks will be learning together and separately over the course of the experience to provide intentional and targeted support of their learning.